dplyr join() Exercises: 10 Left, Right, Inner & Full Join Problems

 Exercise 2: Keep every employee (left join)

 Same tables, same key.
-But this time keep every employee, even the ones without a department.
+This time keep every employee, even those without a department.
 Save to ans2.
 Expected: 5 rows (Dan stays, with dept_name = NA).

 Click to reveal solution